Fahadkiyani/Car4Rent/README.md

       - city picker
     - [x] made a list of all cities in ascending order
     - [x] two horizental lists.
-      -you may like: where latest manufectured cars or highly rated cars will be shown.
+    - [x] you may like: where latest manufectured cars or highly rated cars will be shown.
-      -Economical: where cheapest cars will be listed in ascending order
+    -  [x] Economical: where cheapest cars will be listed in ascending order

      ###### Working on following things in Home Screen.
      - [ ] suggested tags for searching cars; e.g. cars between rent of 1000-2000 pkr/day  or Luxurious cars, Suv's, Sedans's etc.